 Instead, you could pay for much of your insurance by using the proceeds from writing call options on the stock.
 When you write options, you're the seller of the contract, rather than the buyer, so you're paid up front when you execute the trade.
 In this case, as the owner of 100 shares of Research In Motion, you could write -- meaning sell -- a call option (each option contract represents 100 shares) on your stock for an immediate payment.

-Research In Motion's $70 June 2010 call options are paying $4.35 per share.
-You could sell call option contracts on your 100 shares, be paid $435, and then use the money to buy your $50 put contracts for $450.
-So your net cost would be $15 (plus commission).
-In some cases, you can actually end up with cash in your pocket from the call options, while buying puts for insurance.
+Research In Motion's $70 June 2010 call options are paying $2.20 per share.
+You could sell call option contracts on your 100 shares, be paid $220, and then use the money to buy your $50 put contracts for $210.
+So your net cost would actually be negative $10 (commissions aside).

 The catch, however, is that your upside is now limited.
 If Research In Motion increases above $70 per share and you keep your call options open to expiration, your stock would be called away from you -- in other words, it would be sold for you, at $70 per share.
 So, even if Research In Motion soars beyond $100, as long as you have these open call options, you'd be forced to sell at $70.